NREL/reV-tutorial/README.md

 Land use constraints can be added into the aggregation step to exclude development in parts of the study area, resulting in a range of plant sizes.
 It is also possible to create time series of plant-level power generation, or "representative profiles" as the final step, resulting in a modeling pipeline that looks like this:

   <h5 align="center"> Resource :arrow_right: Generation :arrow_right: Exclusions :arrow_right: Aggregation :arrow_right: Transmission :arrow_right: Energy and Costs :arrow_right: Representative Profiles </h5>

+# Repository Structure
+- `data/`: Directory where input datasets are stored.
+- `tutorial_#`: Follow the folder sequence to learn about reV CLI workflow.